Rogue Shakespeare®

 Rogue Shakespeare® is Ryan J-W Smith’s artistic pseudonym, as well as the name of his critically-acclaimed international theatre company that has been producing his award-winning verse plays since 2001.

-Ryan J-W Smith, MA Law (Dist), is a multi-award winning verse playwright and critically-acclaimed poet.
-To date he has written over 3,000 Shakespearean sonnets (that’s 42,000 lines of verse), 7 verse plays, 1 verse screenplay.
+Ryan J-W Smith, MA Law (Dist), is a multi-award winning verse playwright and critically-acclaimed poet/director/actor/producer/filmmaker/composer.
+To date he has written over 3,100 Shakespearean sonnets (that’s over 43,400 lines of verse), 7 verse plays, released 5 albums, 1 EP, and 2 verse screenplays.

 PLAYS: (date indicates year of first performance)